MicrosoftDocs/msteams-docs/msteams-platform/samples/deploy-collaboration-control-in-teams.md

  **Cannot join meetings from Power Apps runtime**

- The join button does not work for meetings when apps are played in Power Apps.
+ The join button doesn't work for meetings when apps are played in Power Apps.
 This issue can be worked around by playing apps inside Teams.

  **Duplicate Archive Folders**

  When navigating into the Archive folder after archiving files, users may experience duplicate archive folders.
-Navigating from the archive folder(s) to the files main view will resolve the issue, and files that are archived will not be removed.
+Navigating from the archive folder(s) to the files main view will resolve the issue, and files that are archived won't be removed.

  **System Error after Upgrade**